ColdBox/coldbox-zero-to-hero/STEPS.md

 ## 1 - Create the base app

 1.1.
 Create a folder for your app on your hard drive called `soapbox`.
-2. Scaffold out a new Coldbox application with TestBox included.
+1.2  Scaffold out a new Coldbox application with TestBox included.

 ```sh
 coldbox create app soapbox --installTestBox
 ```

-3. Start up a local server
+1.3  Start up a local server

 ```sh
 start cfengine=lucee@5 port=42518
 ```

-4. Open `http://localhost:42518/` in your browser.
+1.4 Open `http://localhost:42518/` in your browser.
 You should see the default ColdBox app template.

-5. Open `/tests` in your browser.
+1.5 Open `/tests` in your browser.
 You should see the TestBox test browser.
     This is useful to find a specific test or group of tests to run _before_ running them.

-6. Open `/tests/runner.cfm` in your browser.
+1.6 Open `/tests/runner.cfm` in your browser.
 You should see the TestBox test runner for our project.
     This is running all of our tests by default.
 We can create our own test runners as needed.

 All your tests should be passing at this point. 😉

 ## 2 - MVC - Routes, Handlers, Views
-7. Show routes file.
+2.1 Show routes file.
 Explain routing by convention.
-8. Show `Main.index`.
+2.2 Show `Main.index`.
-9. Explain `event`, `rc`, and `prc`.
+2.3 Explain `event`, `rc`, and `prc`.
-10. Explain views.
+2.4 Explain views.
 Point out view conventions.
-11. Briefly touch on layouts.
+2.5 Briefly touch on layouts.
-12. Show how `rc` and `prc` are used in the views.
+2.6 Show how `rc` and `prc` are used in the views.

-13. Add an about page
+2.7 Add an about page<br>

-    a.
-Add an `views/about/index.cfm`.
+* 2.7.1 Add an `views/about/index.cfm`.
 Hit the url /about/index and it works!
-    b.
-Add an `about` handler.
+* 2.7.2 Add an `about` handler.
 Use a non existing view and see if it breaks.
 Talk about reinits.
-    c.
-Add an `index` action.
+* 2.7.3 Add an `index` action.
 Back to working!

-Reinits
+2.8 Reinit the framework
-What is cached?
+* What is cached?

 *   Singletons

 ## 3 - Layouts

-14. Copy in simple bootstrap theme / layout to replace the existing main.cfm layout.
+3.1.
+Copy in simple bootstrap theme / layout to replace the existing main.cfm layout.

 ```html
 <cfoutput>